 7 Reasons to Visit the Hamamatsu Museum of Musical Instruments

 The Hamamatsu Museum of Musical Instruments (浜松市楽器博物館) doesn’t feature often in travel articles.
 This is a pity because the museum houses a comprehensive and absolutely eclectic collection of musical instruments, on top of being just minutes away from a Shinkansen (bullet train) station.
-It is a must-see for any musician or music lover visiting Japan.
+It is a must-visit attraction for all musicians and music lovers in Japan.

 1. The Museum Is Walking Distance From the Main Train Station of Hamamatsu

-The Hamamatsu Museum of Musical Instruments is approximately five minutes’ walk from Hamamatsu Station, the latter serviced by the Hikari and Kodama services of the Tōkaidō Shinkansen Line.
+The Hamamatsu Museum of Musical Instruments is approximately five minutes’ walk from Hamamatsu Station, the station itself serviced by the Hikari and Kodama services of the Tōkaidō Shinkansen Line.
 The overhead route is sheltered, directly connected to the train station and museum, and next to a major shopping/dining district.
-A visit to the museum could thus be easily coupled with meals and an hour or two of leisurely shopping.
+A visit to this Hamamatsu attraction could thus be easily coupled with meals and an hour or two of leisurely shopping.

 2. Dazzling Collections of Musical Instruments From All Cultures